IPv6 and NAT¶

 Though IPv6 removes most any need for NAT, there are rare situations that call for the use of NAT with IPv6 such as Multi-WAN for IPv6 on residential or small business networks.

 Gone is the traditional type of ugly port translated NAT (PAT) where internal addresses are translated using ports on a single external IP address.
 It is replaced by a straight network address translation called Network Prefix Translation (NPt).
-This is available in pfSense under Firewall > NAT on the NPt tab.
+This is available in the pfSense® web configurator under Firewall > NAT on the NPt tab.
 NPt translates one prefix to another.
 So 2001:db8:1111:2222::/64 translates to * 2001:db8:3333:4444::/64.
 Though the prefix changes, the remainder of the address will be identical for a given host on that subnet.
 For more on NPt, see IPv6 Network Prefix Translation (NPt).

 There is a mechanism built into IPv6 to access IPv4 hosts using a special address notation, such as ::ffff:192.168.1.1.
 The behavior of these addresses can vary between OS and application and is unreliable.